-Renova is better for menopausal skin because it is formulated in a moisturizing base that is made specifically for older skin.
+Renova is better for skincare after menopause because it is formulated in a moisturizing base that is made specifically for older skin.
 If you are trying to use Retin-A gel or cream or, for example, Tazarac gel or cream, these can be often too irritating because they were put in a base for teenage skin.

 The acne is deeper and not superficial.

 Creams, gels, and lotions that are put on the skin work well for blackheads and whiteheads but do little for the deeper cystic-type acne that goes along with the changing hormones in the peri-menopausal woman.
 If you do have blackheads and whiteheads, the Renova .02% cream will help remove those, while also preventing wrinkles—an added bonus!